 Amusement parks had been around for a long time prior to the mid-1940s.
 These parks were groups of independently owned attractions, and tended to be chaotic, dirty, and seedy.
 Walt had a different idea for his park: He wanted a clean, family-friendly place that emphasized storytelling through unified theming, a place where the people who loved Disney movies could come to experience them “in real life”.

 The initial plan was to create an Old West-themed park in the narrow lot across the street from the studio where Hench had seen Walt pacing.
-However, Burbank city officials rejected this plan (remember, amusement parks were seedy!), and Disney was forced to look elsewhere.
+However, Burbank city officials rejected this plan and Disney had to look elsewhere.